Karnik2001/Basic-Image-Processing-Techniques/README.md

 # Basic-Image-Processing-Techniques

 This project demonstrates fundamental techniques in computer vision using Python.
-It covers essential operations such as image loading, visualization, preprocessing, and basic transformations.
+It covers essential operations such as image loading, visualization, and basic transformations.

 ## Table of Contents